 Hawai’i is paradise.
 You might be expecting me to now make some sort of comment about how it has been ruined or how it’s really not paradise, but I’m not going to do that.
 Hawai’i is paradise.
 I love it.
 It really is every bit as good as you might imagine it is.
 There is no denying that.
 When you look at the water, swim in it, breathe the salt air, feel the tradewinds, or wake up and hear the birds – you know – this is heaven.

 There are a lot of people that consider homelessness a problem because it impedes on their ability to enjoy paradise.
-They complain about the homeless spoiling the perfect view or about the homeless camping on the beaches or sidewalks.
-They want the homeless swept away so they can enjoy more of paradise.
-They want someone to take care of the homeless problem, they just don’t want to have to deal with it.
+They complain about the homeless spoiling the perfect view or about homeless people camping on the beaches or sidewalks.
+They want homeless people swept away so they can enjoy more of paradise.
+They want someone to take care of the ‘homeless problem’, they just don’t want to have to deal with it.
 I admit it, that would be nice – it would be great if it all just disappeared and everyone was happy and we could all admire million dollar views out our windows without having to see other people suffering – but that’s just not going to happen because homelessness isn’t the problem.
 It can’t be solved in a vacuum.
 The problem is not homelessness – that would make it simple.
 The problem is systemic – it’s our society and culture that is the problem.
 It’s the culture of greed and the society of selfishness and the glorificaton of wealth and riches over things like empathy and compassion.
-America is a nation based on lies.
+America is a nation based on many lies.
 The American dream is an illusion based on a lie.
 We don’t all have the same opportunities.

 I know a little bit about being homeless on Oahu (Down and Out on the Island of Oahu , July 30, 2004), enough to know that I don’t want it – I’d much rather be homeless on the mainland than here – although there are things here like showers at the beach, balmy weather, tropical fruit growing wild if you know where to look, and more – the problem is – this is an island and there is nowhere you can really go to get away.
-I see the homeless under bridges, building rafts and boats to sleep on, on their bikes, yesterday I spotted a guy just having a nap under a bush.
+I see homeless people under bridges, building rafts and boats to sleep on, on their bikes, yesterday I spotted a guy just having a nap under a bush.
 Taken by itself, it almost looks idyllic – but you have to account for the police telling you to wake up and move along when you are breaking the law by sleeping in your vehicle or the complete and total lack of parking if you choose to live in a vehicle, the homeless sweeps that force the homeless to move along and the bedbugs – if you don’t think the homeless are getting eaten alive by bedbugs, you simply haven’t thought about it.
 And if you haven’t experienced bedbugs, then count your lucky stars.